 White Sands Fast Facts

-- White Sands National Park covers a total area of 148,588 acres
+White Sands covers a total area of 148,588 acres or 232 square miles.

-White Sands was made a national park on December 20, 2019
+White Sands was made a national park on December 20, 2019.

-Random Facts About White Sands
+Five Random Facts About White Sands

-- White Sands National Park is surrounded by the White Sands Missile Range.
+White Sands National Park is surrounded by the White Sands Missile Range.
 The park sometimes closes for short periods when the missile range is in use by the military.

-- The sand dunes the park is famous for are composed of gypsum crystals.
+The sand dunes the park is famous for are composed of gypsum crystals.
 It’s the largest area of its kind on the planet.

-- White Sands has been used as a location in dozens of films over the years, including the first two Transformers movies and numerous westerns, including Hang ’em High, starring Clint Eastwood.
+White Sands has been used as a location in dozens of films over the years, including the first two Transformers movies and numerous westerns, including Hang ’em High, starring Clint Eastwood.

 Where is White Sands National Park?